Tools-for-Production-Science/client-for-dynamic-pricing-server/README.md

 ### Directly via npm
 Prerequiste is a current installation of node.js.
-After cloning the necessary shell commands are as following:
+After cloning, the necessary shell commands are as following:
 ```
 npm i
 npm run build //compile current version